A Guide to the CogAT Test Grade 3: Examples & Tips

 The verbal, nonverbal and quantitative abilities of students are evaluated with the help of the CogAT third-grade test.

-This assessment is frequently used in the selection process for gifted education programs.
+This assessment is frequently put to use in the selection process for gifted education programs.

 The CogAT is considered a particularly reliable instrument for determining students’ academic strengths and weaknesses.